neonevm/neon-evm.docs/docs/about/terminology.md

 ---

 ### Transaction
-A combination of one or more actions that results in a complete all-or-nothing change to the blockchain..
+A combination of one or more actions that results in a complete all-or-nothing change to the blockchain.
 Usually the executional result of a smart contract.

 ---